timberland-sig/rh-linux-poc/README.md

 ## Installing Fedora

 Each QEMU VM (*host-vm* and *target-vm*) will need to be installed as a part of the test bed setup.
-During the installation processyou can use all of the defaults for installation.
+During the installation process you can use all of the defaults for installation.
 The only change in defaults needs be: *be sure to create a root account with ssh access*.